Canol001/config-wizard/Readme.md

-# 🧙‍♂️ Venom Config Master
+# 🧙‍♂️ Venom Config Master.

 A slick, single-page web app to build, live-preview, export, import, and reset custom UI configurations — all without external dependencies.
 Powered by Tailwind CSS and a hint of dark magic 🪄